 Elliott Kay considered his writing a hobby until a couple of experiments with self-publishing quickly eclipsed his day job.
 His first sci-fi novel, Poor Man’s Fight, spent a month in Amazon’s top ten sci-fi rankings without traditional advertising or marketing.
 PMF and its sequel have since been re-launched by Skyscape, Amazon’s YA & New Adult imprint.
 His other works include steamy and comedic urban fantasy.
 Check out his website at Elliottkay.com.

 Milford-Style critiques, an agent, panels on writing, editing, self-publishing, and more!
 Join us for our three-day event this July!
 Up so far is editor and author John Joseph Adams, author Christie Yant, agent DongWon Song, author Spencer Ellsworth, author Randy Henderson, author John J.A.
-Pitts, author David D. Levine, author Rachael K. Jones, and author Liz Coleman.
+Pitts, author David D. Levine, author Rachael K. Jones, author Joseph Brassey, author Jaime O. Mayer, author Mindi Welton-Mitchell, and author Liz Coleman.
 More to come!

 Submissions: This is a Milford-Style critique.
 You will be critiqued by your fellow group members and leader, and you’ll be critiquing their submissions as well.
 Word count of 4k max, submissions need to be in standard manuscript format, and if you submit a chapter that isn’t the first, please include a brief synopsis.
 Novel chapters or short stories welcome.
-Registration will be in touch with the due date and how to sumbit closer to the event.
+Stories will need to be uploaded to the proboard by JUNE 20TH.
+Registration Chair has now sent information on the proboard.